megacamelus/camel-upstream-info/camel-documentation/camel-xmlsecurity-sign.md

 `DefaultXAdESSignatureProperties` overwrites the method `getSigningCertificate()` and allows you to specify the signing certificate via a keystore and alias.
 The following example shows all parameters you can specify.
-If you do not need certain parameters you can just omit them.
+If you do not need certain parameters, you can just omit them.

 **XAdES-BES/EPES Example in Java DSL**